J.A.C.K.: Singles

 "Chin Up Kid" was released as the album's lead single on May 7, 2013.
 A lyric video was originally posted on YouTube by Fearless Records on May 6, with the song being officially released as a digital download and available for purchase on iTunes the following day.
 The music video premiered on August 15 on fuse and consists of live footage of the band performing on Warped Tour 2013.

 "Nice to Meet You" was released as the album's second single on May 28.
 Billboard originally posted a lyric video of the song on May 24, which was later posted on YouTube by Fearless Records on May 27.
 A thirty second network television commercial was produced and directed by Bobby Czzowitz to promote the single, and the album’s release.
 The music video premiered on December 16 on Vevo.

-"Nikki" was advertised as the album's third single from the band's website and Twitter account, despite never being officially released as a single.
+"Nikki" was released as the album's third and final single.
 The song received a music video, which premiered on September 24 on Vevo.